 Attention Deficit, Food and Patience

-My husband and I went out for dinner last week.
-Victor ordered crab legs.
+The last time my husband and I went out for dinner, Victor ordered crab legs.
 I didn’t.
 I love crab legs; they’re almost as good as lobster.
 But I haven’t ordered or eaten them in years.
 Why?
-It’s the process: wrestling with that metal vise-like thing to crack open the shell; using those teeny tiny little […]
+It’s the process: wrestling with that metal vise-like thing to crack open the shell; using those teeny tiny […]

-My husband and I went out for dinner last week.
-Victor ordered crab legs.
+The last time my husband and I went out for dinner, Victor ordered crab legs.
 I didn’t.

 I love crab legs; they’re almost as good as lobster.
 But I haven’t ordered or eaten them in years.
 Why?
 It’s the process: wrestling with that metal vise-like thing to crack open the shell; using those teeny tiny little forks to dig out a small morsel of crab; dipping it into the drawn butter, trying not to lose it at the bottom of the bowl and finally getting a bite to my mouth.